Skip to main content

 A Systematic Investment Plan (SIP) is a type of investment that allows you to make small investments in mutual funds at regular intervals.
 In fact, you can get started with as little as Rs.1000 instalments and decide the periodic interval at which you would like to invest: monthly, quarterly, and so on.
 Plus, once you set up your SIP in mutual funds, the investment will be automated, and your instalments will be diverted automatically into your chosen mutual fund on the designated date.

 SIPs are a suitable option for both novice and experienced investors since they provide discipline to your investment process.
-SIPs also encourage the practise of consistent saving and investing.
+SIPs also encourage the practice of consistent saving and investing.
 You can also benefit from the power of compounding by continually investing a set amount.
 Over time, compounding can do wonders.
 Another advantage of SIP investment is rupee cost averaging.

 How does SIP work?